wp-cli/handbook/docs/pull-requests/index.md

     ./vendor/bin/phpunit

+## Abandoned pull requests

+We'll work with you to make sure your pull request is ready for merge.
+But if changes are needed and we haven't heard from you in **two weeks**, we'll consider the pull request abandoned.
+Someone else may pick it up and make the changes required.
+Or it may be closed.

+If you need to step away for any reason, make a comment on the pull request or the related issue so we can pick things up or put things on hold when needed.

 ## Finally...

 Thanks!
 Hacking on WP-CLI should be fun.
 If you find any of this hard to figure out, let us know so we can improve our process or documentation!